Straight pride: Boston, Massachusetts, United States (2019)

+Boise, Idaho, United States (2025)

+The Heterosexual Awesomeness Festival, or Hetero Awesome Fest, was a two-day straight pride event held in Boise, Idaho, in June 2025.
+The festival was held at Cecil D. Andrus Park.
+It had a budget of $85,000.
+Dozens of people attended the festival.

+The festival was organized by Mark Fitzpatrick, who has also organized Heterosexual Awesomeness Month and started the 501(c)(3) organization Heterosexual Awesomeness Inc. According to The Hill, Fitzpatrick was "inspired to create the June events when he and his family were discussing how to spend his daughter's birthday last year.
+He said they could not go to downtown Boise, where Pride events were held."
+During the event, singer-songwriter Daniel Hamrick (also known as Archer Flynn) tricked organizers by performing "Boy", which has been described as "a haunting piece about a trans child enduring forced conformity and societal cruelty".
+He wore a T-shirt with the text "Keep Canyon County Queer" and a jacket with rainbow patches.
+Fitzpatrick removed the singer from the stage.

 High school shirt incidents

 In 2001, Woodbury High School in Woodbury, Minnesota, a suburb of Saint Paul, Minnesota, created homophobia-free areas called "safe zones" designated by an inverted pink triangle and intended for gay students.
 Student Elliot Chambers reacted by wearing a makeshift sweatshirt with the slogan "Straight Pride" and the image of male and female stick figures holding hands.
 In light of previous anti-gay incidents, the school's principal ordered Chambers to remove the shirt, and a court case ensued.
-A court upheld Chambers' complaint that his First Amendment rights had been violated, and that the principal's decision was unjustified.
+A court upheld Chambers's complaint that his First Amendment rights had been violated, and that the principal's decision was unjustified.
 Although praising the principal's intentions, the judge explained that views of both sides of the debate should be allowed and that such issues should be resolved within the school's community, not within the court system.
-Under the Tinker case, the court stated that the substantial disruptions claimed by the school must be shown to have some connection to Chambers' sweatshirt message of "Straight Pride".
+Based on the precedent of Tinker v.
+Des Moines Independent Community School District, the court stated that the substantial disruptions claimed by the school must be shown to have some connection to Chambers's sweatshirt message of "Straight Pride".

 In 2010, in response to suicides amongst gay adolescents, an Ally Week was held at St. Charles North High School in St. Charles, Illinois.
 On the first day of this Ally Week, though, three students arrived wearing "Straight Pride" t-shirts.
 The back of these t-shirts displayed "Leviticus 20:13", a verse stating that men who perform homosexual acts should be put to death.
 While the school did not force the students to remove their t-shirts, it did persuade them to remove the Bible quotation.
 The following day two different students arrived wearing "Straight Pride" t-shirts minus the Bible quotations and were consequently asked to remove their shirts.